alex-karpenko/aws-sigv4-proxy/README.md

 For now, this is just a pet project in development.
 It's not thoroughly tested yet, so patches will be here soon.

-There are at least two other projects with the similar functionality, but unfortunately, with some minor issues:
-- [aws-es-proxy](https://github.com/abutaha/aws-es-proxy) by [abutaha](https://github.com/abutaha) - isn't supported for more than 2 years;
-- [aws-sigv4-proxy](https://github.com/awslabs/aws-sigv4-proxy) by [awslabs](https://github.com/awslabs) - has at least [one unresolved issue](https://github.com/awslabs/aws-sigv4-proxy/issues/67) which makes it unusable in some circumstances I encountered with.

 ## How to use

 The easiest way to run `aws-sigv4-proxy` is to use [Docker image](#docker-image).